marciso/configs/docs/VPN.md

+Applies to Ubuntu 19.10

 # Configure machine to connect to

-In this case this is Ubuntu 18.10

 `ssh target`